awslabs/clickstream-analytics-on-aws/docs/en/architecture.md

 Suppose you create a data pipeline in the solution and enable data modeling in Amazon Redshift.
 This solution deploys the Amazon CloudFormation template in your AWS Cloud account and completes the following settings.

 1. After the processed clickstream events data is written in the Amazon S3 bucket, the `Object Created Event` is emitted.
-2. A rule in Amazon EventBridge is created for the event emitted in step 1, and an AWS Lambda function is invoked when the event happens.
+2. An Amazon EventBridge rule is created for the event emitted in step 1, and an AWS Lambda function is invoked when the event happens.
-3. The Lambda function persists the source event in an Amazon DynamoDB table as an item to be loaded.
+3. The Lambda function persists the source event to be loaded in an Amazon DynamoDB table.
 4. When data processing job is done, an event is emitted to Amazon EventBridge.
 5. The pre-defined event rule of Amazon EventBridge processes the `EMR job success event`.
-6. The rule invokes its target that is an AWS Step Functions workflow.
+6. The rule invokes the AWS Step Functions workflow.
-7. The workflow starts with a Lambda function that queries the DynamoDB table to find out the data to be loaded, then creates a manifest file for a batch of event data to optimize the load performance.
+7. The workflow invokes the `list objects` Lambda function that queries the DynamoDB table to find out the data to be loaded, then creates a manifest file for a batch of event data to optimize the load performance.
-8. After waiting seconds, another Lambda function starts to check the status of loading job.
+8. After a few seconds, the `check status` Lambda function starts to check the status of loading job.
-9. If the load is still in progress, it waits another seconds.
+9. If the load is still in progress, the `check status` Lambda function waits a few more seconds.
 10. After all objects are loaded, the workflow ends.

 <figure markdown>